 What to Do: Don’t force yourself into a relationship.
 Follow your nose and ensure that there is good chemistry in your relationship.
 The smell test is a good test.
 If your significant other (without cologne/perfume or other added scents) smells good to you and you to them – that is a good sign that you two will be good mates.
 (Chemistry of Love) Of course, listen to your body and biological clock in other ways, gut instincts, intuition and follow life one step at a time.
 Don’t think yourself silly.
 Find ways to relax and restore the body, heart and mind.
 Consider going on a retreat, we offer many personal classes to help you pace yourself.
 Practice following the flow of life and look for synchronicity or signs that let you know if you are on or off your path.

-Thinking “I don’t understand why I’m not a mother yet”
+Thinking “I don’t understand why I’m not a mother yet.”

 If you find yourself thinking you should be somewhere you are not, your ego is likely leading you astray.
-Creating your own family may require getting out of your own way and letting life happen!
+Creating your own family may require getting out of your way and letting life happen!

 What to Do: When we force ourselves to the biological clock beat, we often limit the very thing we are striving towards.
 Work on ways to release the despair you may feel.
 Find a spiritual practice and give the mind a break.
 Meditate.
 Chant.
 Pray.
 Dance.
 Sing.
 Find a way to bring the ego into check so you can see the reality of your situation more clearly.
-Find ways to connect to your body, heart and mind.
+Find ways to connect with your body, heart, and mind.
 In this way, you will soon realize what actions will be required to move forward gracefully.